albert118/InMeal/README.md

 ## 🍇 Features

 <p align="center">
-    **This is still a work in progress but currently supports simple recipe and ingredient management.**
+    <b>This is still a work in progress but currently supports simple recipe and ingredient management.<b>
 </p>

 _Designed to be responsive with tablets in mind from the start.
 No more squinting at small buttons or "mouse-friendly" UX 🪤._